icloud-photos-downloader/icloud_photos_downloader/README.md

 ## Cron Task

-Follow these instructions to run `icloudpd` as a scheduled cron task.
+Follow these instructions to run `icloudpd` from the source tree as a scheduled cron task.

 ``` sh
 # Clone the git repo somewhere